-- to introduce students to major literary works from Latin America, across diverse genres - to analyse and interpret texts within their cultural, historical, and thematic contexts - to explore the thematic concerns, stylistic innovations, and narrative techniques employed by Latin American writers
+- to introduce the student to major literary works from Latin America - to help the student analyse and interpret texts within their cultural, historical, and thematic contexts - to guide the student in exploring the thematic concerns, stylistic innovations, and narrative techniques employedby Latin American writers

-- will have acquired knowledge of major literary works from Latin America, across diverse genres. - will have enhanced the skill to analyse and interpret texts within their cultural, historical, and thematic contexts. - will have explored the thematic concerns, stylistic innovations, and narrative techniques Latin-American writers employ.
+- will have acquired knowledge of the major literary works from Latin America - will have enhanced their skill to analyse and interpret texts within their cultural, historical, and thematic contexts. - will have explored the thematic concerns, stylistic innovations, and narrative techniques of Latin-American writers.